 Continuation of Year 1 SEA language.

-Choose modules to the value of 30 credits from List A or a second approved language.
+Choose a module to the value of 15 credits from List A (non-language modules) or List C.

-Choose modules to the value of 30 credits from List A, List C, or an open option.
+Choose module(s) to the value of 30 credits from List A or List C or an approved second language module or from the list of undergraduate open options.

 Year 3: Year abroad